 Some alumni and fellows of Chamber Music Academy won international competitions and broaden their career internationally.
-Musical Instrument Loaning Program for Students Every year since 2014, the Suntory Foundation for the Arts has loaned a world-class violin for three years free of charge as the "Suntory Foundation for the Arts Special Prize" in the "All Japan Student Music Competition (sponsored by the Mainichi Newspapers), Violin Division, Junior High School Division and High School Division."
-So far, 13 young musicians have received the loan.
-Violinist Mako Ochiai received the 3rd Suntory Foundation for the Arts Special Prize for Famous Instruments in 2016 and is a member of the "Yutaka Sado and Super Kids Orchestra," of which Suntory is a project partner.
-The orchestra delivered music through Suntory's activities to support the disaster-affected areas, "Suntory Tohoku Sun-San Project" and "Suntory Water Country Kumamoto Support Project."
-In addition, the orchestra is furthering its studies as a student of the "Suntory Hall Chamber Music Academy" for young musicians who have begun their professional careers.
-(As of April 2023) Suntory supports the activities of the next generation of young performers by providing them with new opportunities through a variety of activities.
+Violin Loaning Program for Students Every year since 2014, the Suntory Foundation for the Arts has loaned a world-class violin for three years free of charge as the "Suntory Foundation for the Arts Special Prize" in the "All Japan Student Music Competition (sponsored by the Mainichi Newspapers), Violin Division, Junior High School Division and High School Division."
+So far, 15 young musicians have received the loan.
+Suntory supports the activities of the next generation of young performers by providing them with new opportunities through a variety of activities.